 December: Craft tip to prevent possible glue gun injury: My fingers somehow ended up getting hot glued.
 Ouch!
 I should have had a glass of water sitting nearby, to dip my hand in.
 Hot glue seems to take forever to cool down, when it is on your skin!

 January 2016: No matter how much I try and convince myself I am not going to make a mess, I ALWAYS do.
+The best, down and dirty craft tip?
 Prepare for the mess, even if you think you aren't going to make one.
 Use an old shower curtain, cheap plastic table cloth or a large sheet of cardboard, to protect your work surface.

 You can get large flat pieces of cardboard from Costco.
 They are used on the pallets, in between the layers of grocery items.
 They are the perfect size for protecting your desk or countertop from damage.
 They also work well for making many craft projects, like this giant sized gingerbread garland cardboard craft.